October 20, 2021

 There is a pressing need to maintain momentum toward an equitable, human-centric, compassionate workplace for all.
 It’s never the responsibility of the person being harmed to educate and explain why a behavior or action is harmful.
 Solutions need to be systemic.
 Personal interactions reflect the attitude of the company towards inclusion and acceptance.

-Inclusion is the right (and legal) thing to do.
+Inclusion is the right (and legally-required) thing to do.

 While federal law does not explicitly prohibit employment discrimination based on gender identity or gender expression, a 2020 Supreme Court ruling interprets the Civil Rights Act of 1964 as extending to these protections.
 Twenty-seven states, in addition to the District of Columbia and Puerto Rico, expressly prohibit employment discrimination based on gender identity.